venkatsv2020/ybdb-vanguard/init-voyager/README.md

-## yb-voyager migration tool :: mysql to yugabytedb
+## Data migration workflow from mysql to ybdb

 ### Export schema and data from the source database

 #### Step 0: Load data
-Run the following from `mysql` shell
+Run only Step 0 from `mysql` shell
 ```
 source init-voyager/chinook.sql
 ```